17 Industries With the Highest Burnout Rates in America

 Let’s just say this up front, teaching isn’t a job, it’s a grind.
 The average tenure in education is only 2.88 years, which says everything you need to know about how rough this field really is.

-And if you thought digital classrooms were the answer, think again, e-learning providers are burning out even faster.
 Constant pressure, low pay, and a lack of support have turned classrooms into pressure cookers.

 A national poll found that 60% of teachers describe their job as “always stressful.”
 That’s not a bad day, that’s every day.
-It’s no wonder so many educators are walking out before they hit year three.

-America’s Most Wanted Jobs: Top 31 Careers Everyone’s Searching For
+Related: America’s Most Wanted Jobs: Top 31 Careers Everyone’s Searching For

 Technology, Information, and Media